sail-sg/envpool/docs/pages/contributing.rst

     make bazel-test

-If you only want to debug for bazel build:
+If you only want to debug for Bazel build:

 .. code-block:: bash